falling-fruit/falling-fruit/README.md

   \q
   ```

-  Finally, to start the thin web server, run:
+  * To start the thin web server, run:

   ```
   bundle exec thin start
   ```

-  and visit [localhost:3000/users/sign_up](http://localhost:3000/users/sign_up).
-Register an account, then force-confirm your account and make yourself an admin:
+  and visit [localhost:3000/users/sign_up](http://localhost:3000/users/sign_up) to register an account.

+  * Finally, force-confirm your account (so that you can sign in) and make yourself an admin (so that you have access to all site features):

   ```
   psql fallingfruit_new_db